soulmachine/docker-images/bitcoin/README.md

 ## Backup wallet

+### Method 1

     docker exec -it bitcoin bitcoin-cli dumpwallet /data/bitcoin/MyBitcoinWallet.txt

+Then backup this text file to anywhere you like, for example Dropbox, Google Drive, Microsoft OneDrive, Evernote, etc.

 Import it,

     docker exec -it bitcoin bitcoin-cli importwallet /data/bitcoin/MyBitcoinWallet.txt

-Inside `MyBitcoinWallet.txt` you will see many pairs of private keys and public keys, `reserve=1` means the address is allocated but not used yet, you can ignore these addresses.
+### Method2

-Actually the most important thing is private key, as long as you have the private key, you can restore the public key, ie., the Bitcoin address.
+To backup your wallet, actually the only important thing is your private key, as long as you have the private key, you can restore the public key, ie., the Bitcoin address.

+Show your private key,

+    docker exec -it bitcoin bitcoin-cli dumpprivkey 1BoZttJg99TjJxyYFcGvgqfCV3dnwSLsZm

+This will print your private to screen,

+* You can print your private to a paper via a printer and hide this paper in a secret place, this is so called "paper wallet"
+* You can memorize this private key in your own brain and never tell it to other people, this is so called ["brain wallet"](https://en.bitcoin.it/wiki/Brainwallet)
+* You can save this private key to Everynote, OneNote, a text file, etc.

+Import a private key,

+    docker exec -it bitcoin bitcoin-cli importprivkey YOUR_PRIVATE_KEY

+Usually I prefer the second method because it has better compatibility(compatible with your brain, your printer, Evernote, etc.).

 <!--
 ## Import wallet